-So your dog has diabetes?
+Your dog has diabetes.
 Canine diabetes is on the rise in our country, as is human diabetes.
-Genetics plays a role in some cases of canine diabetes but some canine diabetes is due to environmental factors.
-One environmental factor that plays a role in dog diabetes as well as human diabetes is diet.
+Genetics plays a role in some cases of canine diabetes, but most canine diabetes is due to environmental factors.
+One environmental factor that plays the biggest role in dog diabetes, as well as human diabetes, is diet.

 For a good video on making homemade dog food, click here.
 Although the recipe in the is different, there are good tips on making, mixing, serving and storing any of these dog foods for diabetic dogs below.

 adapted from Dr. Pitcairn’s Complete Guide to Natural Health for Dogs & Cats